This post may contain affiliate links. Please see my full disclosure for details.

 Instructions

-In a large jug combine and whisk together the egg whites, whole egg, milk, and the vanilla extract.
+- In a large jug whisk together the egg whites, whole egg, milk, and the vanilla extract.
 Set aside.

-In the bowl of an electric mixer fitted with the paddle attachment, combine the dry ingredients together on low speed for 1 minute.
+- In the bowl of an electric mixer fitted with the paddle attachment, combine the flour, sugar, baking powder and salt together on low speed for 1 minute.
 (You can also do it by hand)

-Place the bowl over a ban marie.
-Whisk constantly, heat the egg white mixture until the sugar dissolves and it is warm to the touch.
+- In a large heat proof bowl combine the egg whites and sugar.
+Place the bowl over a bain marie on medium low and heat the egg white mixture until the sugar dissolves and it is warm to the touch, about 3 minutes.

-Once warm, transfer the bowl back to the mixer.
-With the whisk attachment, beat the egg whites on high until medium-stiff glossy peaks.
+- Carefully transfer the bowl back to the mixer.
+With the whisk attachment, beat the egg whites on high to stiff peaks, about 3 minutes.
 Add in the salt and vanilla and mix until combined.
-Use immediately.

-Spread the meringue frosting all over the cake.
-Take a torch and toast the outside of the cake.
+- Using a palette knife, spread the meringue frosting all over the cake.
+Take a kitchen torch and toast the outside of the cake.

-Store the cake at room temperature for up to 3 days.
+- Slice the cake and enjoy!
+Store the leftover cake covered at room temperature for up to 3 days.

 Recipe Notes